Review – I Remember You / Hello Monster

 Shrink Daddy has two young sons (mom is out of the picture, why is a mystery to be solved later in the show).
 They are both creative, rather sheltered, and extremely close.
 They draw colorful illustrations in their sketchbooks.
 They keep each other’s secrets.
 They are both geniuses.
 They will both grow up to be awkward, socially challenged yet successful men.
 Hyeon is the oldest, who has become the most grounded as he took over his mother’s role and cares for both his father and younger sibling.
 Min is the youngest, who secretly cuts up the neighborhood dogs.
 At one point dad is talking to another therapist, voicing his concerns over his son… listing off “arson, bedwetting, cruelty to animals…” and to be fair, I might be concerned if my kid were drawing beautiful, weird shit like this too.

 Unfortunately, dad pins the tail on the wrong donkey, assuming it is the oldest son who is getting closer to the psychopath line.
-As Hyeon is covering for his brother… and Min lies and throws his own crimes onto his brother…. you can’t blame him for his mistake.
+As big bro Hyeon is covering for his little brother… and crazy Min lies and throws his own crimes onto Hyeon…. you can’t blame daddy-o for his mistake.

 ENTER THE CATALYST FOR BURNING THIS FAMILY TO THE GROUND: